top of page

 VIII.
 AEPG Continuous Improvement

 ANA and its Members jointly take responsibility for reviewing and improving AEPG.
-This means regularly assessing and reflecting on the culture and behaviours to address any issues that may arise between members and within the Network.
+This means regularly assessing and reflecting on culture and behaviours to address any issues that may arise between members and within the Network.

 ANA will gather feedback via surveys, focus groups, or Advisor consultations to inform updates to AEPG and educational sessions about AEPG and how to apply it effectively in everyday practice.
 In the longer term, ANA seeks to collaborate with leading neuroethics institutions to further enrich AEPG.